chris-townsend/project-two/README.md

     - As a user I want to recieve an alert at the end of gameplay with my final score.

     - As a user I want simple gameplay which is easy to play again.

-    - As a frequent user, I would like to see the Highscores.

     - As a frequent user, I want to check to see if there are any new games available to play by clicking on the developers social media icons clearly laid out at the bottom of the highscores and Instructions modal.